At least 28 people were wounded in 3 separate shootings across these 3 states this weekend

-(CNN)Across three states, at least 28 people were shot in three separate incidents over the weekend and no suspects are in custody as of early Monday morning.
+(CNN)Across three states, at least 28 people were shot in three separate incidents over the weekend.

+Law enforcement agencies in all three incidents have not arrested or named any suspects in the separate shootings as of Monday morning.

+Investigators have asked witnesses and those with information or video to reach out to authorities.

 In Chicago, 13 people were shot overnight while attending a party to commemorate the life of a shooting victim who died earlier this year, Fred Waller, chief of the Chicago Police Bureau of Patrol said during a Sunday morning press conference.